KhaoulaZarr/iOS-Test-Recruitment/REFLECTION.md

 I mainly used AI to:
 * Review implementation approaches and suggest improvements.
 * Help identify and organize expected static values used in UI test assertions, such as listing titles, prices, and category names.
+* Suggest a suitable color palette for the application and help define reusable colors in a Color extension.
+* Review the date and price formatting implementation and suggest improvements for localization.
 * # Concrete AI Suggestion I Corrected
 One concrete example was related to category filtering.
-The application keeps the complete API response in allListings and uses loadingState for the listings currently displayed by the UI.
+The application keeps the complete API response in `allListings` and uses `loadingState` for the listings currently displayed by the UI.
 Initially, after fetching the data, `loadListings()` assigned:
 ```swift
 allListings = feed.items